Loving Tina? us on GitHub0.0k

 Set up an environment where your AI assistant can shine:

-1.1 Use an IDE with AI integration
+1.1 Use an AI-Integrated IDE

 1.2 Setup your folder structure